jweissman/orsino/docs/mm.md

 - **Planar Adaptation** (Resistant to elements and gain +2 to save vs magic.)<br/>50% resistance to Fire, 50% resistance to Cold, 50% resistance to Lightning, improve Save versus Magic by 2<br/>

 ### Mouther
-_Guardian Aberration from the void, 412 years old.
-They are of slim build with sleek hair, dark eyes and an unreadable disposition._
+_Guardian Aberration from the void, 525 years old.
+They are of slim build with no hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|